Ingewikkeld/iwantto.support/phpunit.md

 ## How to support

 Lead developer Sebastian Bergmann has an [Amazon wishlist](http://www.amazon.de/gp/registry/wishlist/2LR2IGM9BZ11V) off which you could purchase a gift for him.
+Sebastian also has a [Patreon](https://www.patreon.com/s_bergmann) where you can support him.